 The council plans to maintain a minimum of £15.400m general fund balance as contingency against unforeseen emergencies and events.
-At the end of 2015/16 the council held a general fund balance of £15.473m.
+At the end of 2016/17 the council held a general fund balance of £15.473m.

-The council also prudently sets aside appropriate earmarked reserves for specific purposes such as welfare reform, Private Finance Initiative schemes (PFI), funding for homelessness and managing business risk to the council.
+The council also prudently sets aside appropriate earmarked reserves for specific purposes such as insurance, Private Finance Initiative schemes (PFI), managing business risk and economic volatility to the council.
 The council's reserves also include schools' balances, although these are ring-fenced for use by schools only and cannot be used by the council.

-It is especially vital at this time to maintain healthy reserves as the council continues to operate in a period of economic uncertainty and is likely to face continued reductions in its grant funding over the medium to longer term.
+It is vital at this time to maintain healthy reserves as the council continues to operate in a period of economic uncertainty and is likely to face continued reductions in its grant funding and increasing demographic pressures in social care over the medium to longer term.